-PARTICIPANT: INSTITUTION:

-Make School

-1547 Mission St

-San Francisco, CA
+INSTITUTION: Make School 1547 Mission St San Francisco, CA 94103 THIS IS NOT

-94103
+A LOAN

-\\\THIS IS NOT A LOAN OR CREDIT \\\
+OR CREDIT

+PARTICIPATION D ISCLOSURE

+ISA Amount Income Share Payment Term Payment Cap

+\$ 40,000.00 20.00% 36 months \$ 100,000.00

+The market charge for the training services you will receive through this ISA, plus any funding charges The percent of your total earned income that you will share each month The maximum number of months during which you will share your income The maximum amount you will pay over the Payment Term

+ITEMIZED TOTAL ISA AMOUNT

+Amount paid to you 0.00 Amount credited to others on your behalf • Make School + \$ 40,000.00 Initial funding charges Origination fee Disbursement fee + \$ 0.00 ISA Amount = \$ 40,000.00

+ABOUT YOUR CONTRACT TERMS

-PARTICIPATION DISCLOSURE ISA Amount Payment Cap \$ 40,000.00 1 20.00% 36 months \$100,000.
-The market charge for the t services you will receive thro ISA, plus any funding cha ough this e arned in rcent of your total ncome that you will re each month The maximum number of months during which you will share your income The maximum amount you will pay over the Payment Term ITEMIZED TOTAL IS A AMOUN IT ABOUT YOUR C ONTRACT TERMS Amount paid to you l 0.00 income you w Share is the percentage ill owe in return for the I It is not an interest rate or ISA Amount credited to Amount credited to others on your behalf + \$ 40 00 Your Income Share is fixed.
-This means that it we from the income share percentage shown above.
-Your payments will vary based on your earned total amount you will pay may be more or less t Make School Initial funding chargesOrigination feeDisbursement fee +\$ 0.00 you will pay is \$ 100,00 ess of your earned incom ends.
+- Your Income Share is the percentage of your future earned income you will owe in return for the ISA Amount credited to your account.
+It is not an interest rate or annual percentage rate. - Your Income Share is fixed.
+This means that it will never differ from the income share percentage shown above. - Your payments will vary based on your earned income.
+The total amount you will pay may be more or less than your ISA Amount. - The maximum you will pay is \$ 100,000.00 over the Payment Term, regardless of your earned income.
+You may also prepay this amount, less any payments made to date plus any outstanding fees, in order to extinguish your obligation before the Payment Term ends.